Malaokia/book/learning/week5/birdstrike-report.md

 will need to do it on your own, replacing the placeholder `birdstrike.json` with real data.

-#1 Which airline have to incur most repair cost due to damage ? ( sumi6109).
+#1 Which airline have to incur most repair cost due to damage ? by Ming Liew
 {% lodash %}
 var group = _.groupBy(data, "Aircraft.Airline");
 var repair_sum = _.mapValues(group, function(n){